The European Payment Institutions Federation (EPIF) is based on:

 EPIF has one working group:

 The Technical Committee shares and exchanges information on practical aspects of implementation of EU legislation, technical standards and market access issues.
-The Committee meets approximately every two months to exchange views, form common positions, exchange best practice and provide a wealth of information on topics such as developments in the digital single market, data, cybersecurity, tax and the progress of PSD2 implementation in member states.
+The Committee meets approximately every two months to exchange views, form common positions, exchange best practice and provide a wealth of information on topics such as developments in the digital single market, data, cybersecurity, tax, digital euro, AML and the progress of PSD2 review and PSR.
 It also ensures that EPIF policies and activities are consistent with EU competition rules.

 Guest speakers are invited to address the EPIF Board and Technical Committee meetings, of which most recent speakers include policy makers and industry representatives.